h1

-Today, many of the places mentioned here on these pages are lost or demolished for new buildings.
-Only memories remain and these records in my collection of bands that played the lounges and restaurants of grand hotels in South Africa and it’s neighboring countries Southern Rhodesia, now Zimbabwe and Mozambique.
+Today, many of the places and buildings mentioned here on these pages are lost or were demolished for new buildings.
+So only distant memories remain and then this collection of obscure records.
+Music by local bands that played the lounges and restaurants of grand hotels in South Africa, Mozambique and its neighboring countries Southern Rhodesia, now Zimbabwe.

 See also Celebration at Ciro’s and more posts in the category ‘music for restaurants, nightclubs and lounges’